ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/apache-windows-new.md

 ```

 - Step 6: Set the folder where temporary files will be stored.
-- Search for the **;session.save_path line**, uncomment it, and enter the path to your temporary folder.
+- Search for the <b>;session.save_path line</b>, uncomment it, and enter the path to your temporary folder.

 ```